NazaninHashemian/RecipeFinderApp/README.md

 Technologies Used
 HTML5 for markup
 CSS3 for styling
-JavaScript (Vanilla JS) for dynamic behavior and API integration MealDB API for fetching recipe data
+TypeScript for enhanced type safety and development experience JavaScript (Vanilla JS) for dynamic behavior and API integration MealDB API for fetching recipe data